4.1 Committee appointments: see Rule 1.9.

 (7) require a combination of items (1) though (6) as necessary and appropriate.

-(b) The Committee shall report its findings in writing to the Speaker of the House of Representatives.
-The report must be accompanied by an order of punishment and supported and signed by a majority of the ethics committee members.
+(c) The committee shall report its findings in writing to the Speaker of the House of Representatives.
+The report must be accompanied by an order of punishment and supported and signed by a majority of the Ethics Committee members.
 If the committee finds the respondent has not violated a code or statutory provision, it shall dismiss the charges.

 (1) All investigations and accompanying documents are confidential and only may be released pursuant to this rule.